dutraa/businessbattles/README.md

 # Business Battles!

-Business Battles is a mobile role-playing game (RPG) where users scan special QR codes to battle and earn non-fungible token (NFT) creatures.
+Business Battles is a mobile role-playing game (RPG) where users scan special QR codes to battle and earn non-fungible token (NFT) creatures built using Zilliqa.
 These NFTs are unique to each business and get harder and harder to catch as more people do!

-User goes into a business (we will start with restaurants) and scans a QR code found on their receipt (or another place restaurant chooses)
+1) User goes into a business (we will start with restaurants) and scans a QR code found on their receipt (or another place restaurant chooses)
-QR code initiates a battle
+2) This initiates a battle with a specific
-User defeats creature => receives NFT in wallet
+- User defeats creature => receives NFT in wallet (i.e. business battle dex)
-User loses ⇒ Do not get creature; Buy at auction (“one and done”) Battle difficulty increases as more users win against and capture the NFT creature
+- User loses ⇒ Do not get creature; Buy at auction (“one and done”) Battle difficulty increases & occurance of creature decreases as more users win against and capture the NFT creature

 Here is how it works: